A lesser known supplement in Hiddit's range is Ubiquinol – the active form of CoEnzyme Q10.

 However, recently a new protocol has been recommended specifically for triathlon and marathon by professor Masaaki Sugita, chairman of the scientific committee of Japan’s Association of Athletic Federations.

-Try this on your first race of the next season, and see the difference!
+Try this on your first race of the next season, and observe the difference for yourself!